-Michael Hall has conducted important work in applied and computational mathematics with especial reference to aeronautical engineering.
-He has made significant research contributions in the study of unsteady and three-dimensional boundary layers, in vortex dynamics including vortex breakdown, and in the computation of nonlinear inviscid transonic flows.
-His most recent work is on Navier-Stokes solvers, including turbulent models.
+Michael Hall conducted important work in applied and computational mathematics with especial reference to aeronautical engineering.
+He made significant research contributions in the study of unsteady and three-dimensional boundary layers, in vortex dynamics including vortex breakdown, and in the computation of nonlinear inviscid transonic flows.
+His later work was on Navier-Stokes solvers, including turbulent models.
 Since the 1970s, the field of computational fluid dynamics has been developed very strongly, including important advances in the computation of inviscid transonic flows.
-Michael has been in the forefront of this activity and his multigrid Euler equation solver is thought to be one of the very best available, if not the best.
-As one of the leaders in computational fluid dynamics, Michael shows also a keen appreciation of the practical consequences for aeronautical design of results obtained by numerical computation.
+Michael was in the forefront of this activity and his multigrid Euler equation solver is thought to be one of the very best available.
+As one of the leaders in computational fluid dynamics, Michael showed also a keen appreciation of the practical consequences for aeronautical design of results obtained by numerical computation.
 In 1991 Michael founded his consultancy Hall C.F.D.
 Limited which he carried through until 2003.